Kerguelen Islands: Reoccupation

 In 1924, it was decided to administer the Kerguelen Islands, the islands of Amsterdam and St. Paul, and the Crozet Archipelago (in addition to that portion of Antarctica claimed by France and known as Adélie Land) from Madagascar; as with all Antarctic territorial claims, France's possession on the continent is held in abeyance until a new international treaty is ratified that defines each claimant's rights and obligations.

-The German auxiliary cruiser called at Kerguelen during December 1940.
+The German auxiliary cruiser called at Kerguelen during November 1940.
 During their stay the crew performed maintenance and replenished their water supplies.
 This ship's first fatality of the war occurred when a sailor, Bernhard Herrmann, fell while painting the funnel.
-He is buried in what is sometimes referred to as "the southernmost German war grave" of World War II.
+He is buried in Port Couvreux.

 Kerguelen has been continually occupied since 1950 by scientific research teams, with a population of 50 to 100 personnel frequently present.
 There is also a French satellite tracking station.

 Until 1955, the Kerguelen Islands were administratively part of the French Colony of Madagascar and Dependencies.
 That same year, they collectively became known as Les Terres australes et antarctiques françaises (French Southern and Antarctic Lands) and were administratively part of the French Département d'outre-mer de la Réunion.
 In 2004 they were permanently transformed into their own entity (keeping the same name) but having inherited another group of five very remote tropical islands, les îles Éparses, which are also ruled by France and are dispersed around the island of Madagascar.

 The islands are named after French explorer Yves-Joseph de Kerguelen-Trémarec.